cocos/cocos-docs/en/advanced-topics/JSB2.0-learning.md

     // Install the class to JS virtual machine cls->install();

-    // JSBClassType::registerClass is a helper function in the Cocos2D-X native binding code, which is not a part of the ScriptEngine.
+    // JSBClassType::registerClass is a helper function in the Cocos Creator native binding code, which is not a part of the ScriptEngine.
     JSBClassType::registerClass<ns::SomeClass>(cls);

     // Save the result to global variable for easily use in other places, for example class inheritance.